raufmirzayee/raufmirzayee.github.io/_talks/2023-11-07-loyola-grad-students.md

 location: "Rosemont, IL"
 ---

-- Event: Speaking to graduate students during their Data Science Capstone class at Loyola University Chicago
+- Event: Spoke to graduate students during their Data Science Capstone class at Loyola University Chicago
 - Location: Chicago, IL

-Gave a 40-minute prentation followed by a Q&A for graduate students at Loyola University Chicago.
+Gave a 40-minute presentation followed by a Q&A for graduate students at Loyola University Chicago.
 Talked about my career path, what I do at my job, and career advice.

 <img src="https://raw.githubusercontent.com/maggiewolff/maggiewolff.github.io/master/images/maggie-wolff-loyola_350.jpg">